Chromscope in the Wild

-There are a number of other instances of Chromoscope being used “in the wild”, including those uses by other people
+There are a number of other instances of Chromoscope being used “in the wild”, including by people other than the original developers.

 Planckoscope is a bespoke version of Chromoscope designed to show images from the Planck satellite.
 It includes an additional “menu” in the lower right, and a number of overlay layers.
 There are two views, one (the default) showing the various “components” (dust, synchrotron, carbon monoxide etc.), and another showing a range of frequencies.
 There is also a “Polarisation” check box, which shows a polarisation view for frequencies/components for which there is polarisation information.

 Planckscope was created for an exhibit at the 2015 Royal Society Summer Science Exhibition.
 The source code is available on GitHub, and the tilesets and full-sky images for Planckoscope can be downloaded here.

 The same all-sky images are displayed, shown as a 3D sphere which can be rotated, at thecmb.org.
 This site was created by Damien George.

 Herschel Space Observatory

 The Online Showcase of Herschel Images (OSHI), which was hosted and maintained by ESA, was based on Chromoscope (though doesn’t show multiple wavelengths).
 Note that OSHI is no longer available